ivezic/Astr511/HW2015/README.md

 Diana Windemuth:
 12. Johnston et al. (2008): "Tracing Galaxy Formation with Stellar Halos.
 II.
 Relating Substructure in Phase and Abundance Space to Accretion Histories."

+Brett Morris:
+5. Jaffe, W. 1983 (MNRAS 202, 995) A simple model for the distribution of light in spherical galaxies